GFW PTSD Home | Site Map | Site Search

-Definition of PTSD
+Definition of PTSDQ

 (1) recurrent and intrusive distressing recollections of the event, including images, thoughts, or perceptions.
 Note: In young children, repetitive play may occur in which themes or aspects of the trauma are expressed.